AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ![The Iris dataset oddly scaled.](06-Data/figures/digitConvertionBiased.png){#fig:digitConvertionBiased}

 Figure @fig:digitConvertionBiased shows the error curve along the epochs.
 The evolution of the error has reached a plateau.
-The reasons is that by changing the scale of a particular input value, the relevance of the input values has been modified.
+The reasons is that changing the scale of a particular input value affect the relevance of these values.

 The sigmoid function returns a value between 0 and 1.
-Having the same range for the input improve the learning performance.
+Having the same range for the input improves the learning performance.
 One way to avoid distortion in our data, each input should range between 0 and 1.
 The process of transforming data from an arbitrary range to  a restricted range is called _normalization_.

-Luckily, normalizing some data is rather simple.
+Luckily, normalizing data is rather simple.
 Consider the function $f$:

 $$
 f(x) = \frac{(x - d_L)(n_H - n_L)}{d_H - d_L} + n_L
 $$

-The function $f(x)$ normalize a value x.
+The function $f(x)$ normalizes a value $x$.
 The variables $d$ represents the high and low values of the data.
 The variables $n$ represents the desired high and low normalization range.

 We can therefore implement the following utility class: